 First Presbyterian point of contact: Randy DuVall, email@example.com

 FOOD PANTRY (DEPARTMENT OF SOCIAL SERVICES) About the Food Pantry.
 This is one of First Presbyterian’s oldest ministries to the local community.
 There are two aspects to the ministry, which both have as their purpose feeding people in need of food assistance.
-On a rotating periodic basis, daily for one week the church hands out food bags of vital groceries to families sent to the church by Social Services.
-These bags will provide food assistance for a number of days based on the size of the family.
+On a rotating periodic basis, daily for one week the church packs food bags to feed families sent to the church by Social Services for a week.
 The families are vetted by Social Services.
 The other aspect of the ministry is to provide food assistance to people who appear at the church requesting assistance.
-The church provides this assistance Tuesday, Wednesday and Thursday from 1:00 pm-3:00 pm from the church office.
+The church provides this assistance Tuesday, Wednesday and Thursday from 1:00 p.m-3:00 p.m.
 Although recipients are expected to only ask for food from the church once a month, people are rarely turned away empty handed.
 This food giveaway is coordinated with other churches and non-profits through Charity Tracker.

 JUDEO-CHRISTIAN OUTREACH CENTER About Judeo-Christian Outreach Center (“JCOC”).
 JCOC exists to break the cycle of homelessness in Virginia Beach by empowering homeless families and individuals to recover from crisis situations and return to being self-supporting, productive and independent members of our community.
 Its Frank Bragg Dining Hall on Virginia Beach Boulevard serves 70,000 free meals annually.
 Meals are served 365 days a year and are available to the community, homeless or not.
 Its Food Pantry provides over 9,000 packages of groceries every year to those in need.
 JCOC doesn’t want any of its neighbors who have a home to be forced into making the decision between a utility bill and groceries and believe this is a preventive measure against homelessness.
 Since 1991, JCOC has provided six-month emergency housing for up to 50 individuals at a time through its men’s dorm and its women/family dorm, as well as food and essential clothing.
 In 2011, it opened its West Lane apartment complex with 14 units designated for homeless veterans (to live up to two years rent free through a grant from the Veterans Administration) and eight units for permanent supportive housing for the chronically homeless with disabilities.
 To date, more than 6,000 individuals and families have found shelter with JCOC.
 Beyond serving the immediate needs of food and shelter, JCOC is equally committed to providing long-term support by empowering people to forge a life of independence, self-sufficiency and strength.
 To that end, its employs professional case managers to provide substance abuse counseling, education resources and direction, vocational support, employment services, job placement and, of course, personal counseling and encouragement.
 The Blumenthal/Schor Education Building, which helps residents and low-income neighbors prepare for the G.E.D. test and develop computer skills, and the new Job Skills Academy, are two of the most visible components of this effort.